-26 bishops of the Church of England sit in the House of Lords.
-Known as the Lords Spiritual, they read prayers at the start of each daily meeting and play a full and active role in the life and work of the Upper House.
+26 bishops of the Church of England sit in the House of Lords, which is the Second Chamber of the United Kingdom Parliament.
+Known as the Lords Spiritual, they read prayers at the start of each daily meeting and play a full and active role in the life and work of the House.

 The Archbishops of Canterbury and York and the Bishops of London, Durham and Winchester are ex-officio members of the House of Lords.

 The remaining 21 places are occupied by a mixture of those who are longest-serving as bishops of English dioceses, and those who qualify under the Lords Spiritual (Women) Act 2015.

 The number of bishops in the House of Lords is set in law as 26, and when a bishop retires from his or her diocesan post (compulsory at 70) they also vacate their seat in the Lords.
 This means that in the House of Lords the bishops are the only grouping with a cap on numbers and a compulsory retirement age.